AboneChima/toptraders/VERCEL_SETUP.md

 - Created Prisma schema with all tables
 - Updated all API routes to use Prisma
 - Added Prisma generate to build script
+- Added Decimal to number conversion for JSON serialization